National Geographic Traveller Magazine City Map Illustrations

 From shades of flora, light, and architectural tones, a spectrum of colours would jump out as I researched.
 I then carefully curate a palette of interacting hues that reflected the unique character of the environment.

-I’m really proud of my collaboration with this title, as an example of how exciting and memorable visuals can fostering a connection with readers.
-Each city's distinct history, and character were embodied in my illustrations creating a showcase of cultural diversity; aligning with the magazine's brand essence and enhancing the content visually.
+I’m really proud of my National Geographic Traveller magazine city map illustrations, as an examples how exciting and memorable visuals can foster a connection with readers.
+Each city's distinct history, and character were embodied in my illustrations creating a showcase of cultural diversity.

 Let's Create Together

-If you're ready to explore the world of illustrated maps, I'd love to hear from you.
-Whether you're a publisher, a marketing firm, or a fellow creative, let's collaborate to bring your vision to life.
+If you're interested in traveller city map illustrations, I'd love to hear from you.
+Let's collaborate to bring your vision to life.
 Together, we can create visuals that guide, inspire, and leave a lasting impression.

 Next